Wansmer/langmapper.nvim/README.md

         ['<LOCALLEADER>'] = 'б',
         ['<LEADER>'] = false,
       },
       ---@type table Using to remapping special symbols in normal mode.
-To use the same keys you are used to special_remap = {
+To use the same keys you are used to.
+      ---It no really remap, but feeling like that :-) (See ## How it works)
+      ---WARNING: it will no work if you have not a function for get current layout on your system special_remap = {
         ['Ж'] = ':',
         ['ж'] = ';',